Batalin-Fradkin-Vilkovisky Quantization of Quadratic Gravity: The linearized theory and the propagators

 As we have commented in the previous section, there is a mandatory additional condition required to hold the validity of the Hamiltonian formulation, which is deduced at the level of the classical theory.
 One of the linearized equations of motion derived from the canonical action (\ref{canonicalaction}) takes the form \cite{Bellorin:2025kir}

 where

 On the other hand, the linearized covariant field equation deduced from the Lagrangian (\ref{LagrangianR2}) is equal to (\ref{eompreaaditional}), but with the right-hand side equal to zero.
-Therefore, the equivalence of the classical Hamiltonian formulation with the original Lagrangian one, in the case $\kappa^{-2} \neq 0$, only holds if one imposes the additional condition
+Therefore, the equivalence of the classical Hamiltonian formulation with the original Lagrangian one, in the case $\kappa^{-2} \neq 0$, only holds if one imposes the additional condition $ \Delta ( h^L + h^T ) = 0 $.
+Since in the whole formalism we are assuming spatial boundary such that $\Delta$ is invertible, this condition is equivalent to

 which is equivalent to saying that the linear-order spatial metric is traceless.